Stroud and District Football League

 The Stroud and District Football League is a football competition based in England.
 The league was established in 1902 and is affiliated to the Gloucestershire County FA.
-It has a total of eight divisions with the highest, Division One, sitting at level 14 of the English football league system.
+It has a total of eight divisions.

 Wickwar Wanderers were League Champions for the 2024–25 season and were subsequently promoted to the Gloucestershire Northern Senior League (GNSL).

 The League are currently sponsored by Bateman's Sports (based in central Stroud).

 History

 The Stroud and District League was founded in 1902 and serves the central (or mid) part of Gloucestershire from Gloucester and Churchdown in the north, to Cirencester in the east, to Wickwar and Sherston in the south.
 The League's geographical area is within a 20-mile road radius of central Stroud, GL5 1AD.

 The first ever winners of the league were Brimscombe.

 Among the clubs that have left the S&DFL and now compete at a National League System level are: